AmokSolderer/APC/DOC/LEDexpBoard.md

 ## Usage

 Depending on the 'LED lamps' setting the LED strip is used as a replacement for the controlled lamps (1-64) or the LEDs are added to the normal lamps which means the first LED corresponds to lamp number 65.
 Hence, if you choose 'playfield' in the 'LED lamps' setting in the 'System Settings' menu of the APC, the normal controlled lamps will be switched off and the LED strip will be used instead.
 The first LED of the strip will then work as lamp 1 and so on.
 If you choose 'additional' the normal lamp matrix will stay active and the LEDs will get the numbers 64+X.
-In the 'additional' LED mode the amount of used LEDs can vary between 1 and 192.
+The amount of used LEDs can vary between 1 and 192.
 You must therefore specify this number in the 'No of LEDs' setting.

 The normal TurnOnLamp/TurnOffLamp commands are also used to control LEDs.
 By default (LED Color Mode = 0) the brightness of an LED being turned on or off will gradually change in 5 steps with each step taking 20ms.
 Hence, the whole turn on/off takes 100ms which looks similar to a lightbulb.